ieeevr/2024-test/contribute/workshops/index.md

                 strongly encourage submitting the proposal through the following Google form: <a href="https://forms.gle/XQ9rN8rtF2iRyNaJ6">https://forms.gle/XQ9rN8rtF2iRyNaJ6</a>.
             </li>
             <li>
-                However, organizers without access to Google are welcome to email a PDF proposal (two pages max) to the Workshop Chairs at workshops2024 [at] ieeevr.org, which should address:
+                However, organizers without access to Google are welcome to email a PDF proposal (two pages max) to the Workshop Chairs at <i class="fas fa-fw fa-envelope-square emailIcon" style=""></i><i class="emailText">workshops2024 [at] ieeevr.org</i>, which should address:
                 <ul>
                     <li>Workshop title (and acronym if applicable)</li>
                     <li>The goal of organising the workshop</li>